 Contracted Agencies

-9716026_lThe Lincoln County Resource Board (LCRB) allocated approximately $1.74 million in funding for children’s mental health services from July 1, 2022, through June 30, 2023.
-The funding will cover 12 not-for-profit agencies that provide direct treatment services and early intervention and prevention programming, addressing mental health needs and promoting the safety and wellness of Lincoln County youth.
+9716026_lThe Lincoln County Resource Board (LCRB) allocated more than $2.1 million in funding for children’s mental health services from July 1, 2023, through June 30, 2024.
+The funding will cover 13 not-for-profit agencies and 24 programs that provide direct treatment services and early intervention and prevention programming, addressing mental health needs and promoting the safety and wellness of Lincoln County youth.
 LCRB-funded services include crisis care; counseling; parenting programs; psychiatric services; case management; therapeutic mentoring; forensic interviews; school-based prevention programs; and more.

 • Saint Louis Counseling www.saintlouiscounseling.org, 636-528-5911

-• School-based counseling, bullying prevention and BrainWise program (Catholic schools) and small-group facilitated counseling (all schools)
+• School-based counseling, bullying prevention and BrainWise program (Catholic schools and Troy R-III School District supports) and small-group facilitated counseling (all schools)

 • Outpatient psychiatric services: 636-281-1990

-• Child abuse prevention program (body safety, Internet safety and harassment; age-appropriate curriculum offered for early childhood through middle school students)
+• Child abuse prevention program (body safety, Internet safety and harassment; age-appropriate curriculum offered for early childhood through high school students)

 • Child and family advocacy services supporting child victims of abuse and their involved caregivers